This 2-credit course, held in the fall semester, is open to students in the PhD and Master’s programs.

 · Coronavirus biology and the pandemic

-· SARS-CoV-2 infection, molecular biology and therapeutics
+· SARS-CoV-2 molecular biology and therapeutics

 · Viral transport